enricopolanski/functional-programming/README.md

 Let's see how to handle errors in a functional way.

-A functions that returns errors or throws exceptions is an example of a partial function.
+A function that returns errors or throws exceptions is an example of a partial function.

 In the previous chapters we have seen that every partial function `f` can always be brought back to a total one `f'`.